Hepatitis C Kidney Transplant a Blessing For Lee Manns

 Care for the Community

 A professional harpsicord player with multiple degrees in music, Lee brought joy to audiences across the region.
-When an injury made it too painful to play, she attended Palmer Seminary to receive a master of divinity degree and Andersonville Seminary for a doctorate in Christian counseling.
+When an injury made it too painful to play, she attended Palmer Seminary to receive a Master of Divinity degree and Andersonville Seminary for a doctorate in Christian counseling.
 This allowed her to focus on providing spiritual care to hospital patients, families, and staff.

 Lee believes the lithium she received to treat depression following the birth of her second child in the 1970s damaged her kidneys.